luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

       )
    )

 Just like we abbreviated :code:`ConceptNode` and :code:`PredicateNode` earlier, we can abbreviate :code:`ListLink` as just :code:`List` and :code:`StateLink` as :code:`State`.
 Now that I've introduced them, I'll also start abbreviating :code:`MeetLink` as :code:`Meet`, :code:`VariableNode` as :code:`Variable`, etc.  You get the idea, so I won't explicitly explain abbreviations from here onward.

-Anyway, let's get to the meat of what we just did.  :code:`MeetLink` is one of the Active, aka executable, link types.
+Anyway, let's get to the meat of what we just did.
+(No pun!
+I swear it.)  :code:`MeetLink` is one of the Active, aka executable, link types.
 Executing a :code:`MeetLink` performs a query in the Atomspace, and returns the atoms found by the query.

 Let's look at the atom that our :code:`MeetLink` is referencing.
 This atom is our query: